vsg-dev/VulkanSceneGraph/INSTALL.md

 * C++17 compliant compiler i.e. g++ 7.3 or later, Clang 6.0 or later, Visual Studio S2017 or later.
 * [Vulkan](https://vulkan.lunarg.com/) 1.1 or later.
 * [CMake](https://www.cmake.org) 3.7 or later.
 * Under macOS : [GLFW](https://www.glfw.org)  3.3 or later.
-The plan is to implement native Windowing support so this dependency will later be removed, so far Windows and Linux has native Windowing so don't require GLFW.
+The plan is to implement native Windowing support so this dependency will later be removed.
+Windows, Linux and Android have native Windowing so don't require GLFW.

 The above dependency versions are known to work so they've been set as the current minimum, it may be possible to build against older versions.
 If you find success with older versions let us know and we can update the version info.

----

-## Quick guide to build and install the VSG for Unix from the command line:
+## Quick build instructions for Unix from the command line:

 Command line instructions for default build of static library (.a/.lib) in source: